Prologue

 said, “they’ll make room.”

-The young thought looked at her
+The young Thought looked at her

 with his big red eyes for a moment, then smiled and nodded.
 She rose and let